-Most of the population in Bulkley-Nechako have their major field of study in architecture, engineering and related technologies; business, management and public administration; agriculture, natural resources and conservation; and health, parks, recreation and fitness.
-The major field of study with the highest concentration for 25 to 64 year olds with post-secondary credentials in Electoral Area E is architecture, engineering, or related technologies.
-Business, management and public administration; as well as agriculture, natural resources and conservation credentials also accounted for high concentrations of credentials in this age cohort.
+Most of the population in Bulkley Nechako have their major field of study in architecture, engineering and related technologies; business, management and public administration; agriculture, natural resources and conservation; and health, parks, recreation and fitness.
+The major field of study with the highest concentration for 25 to 64 year olds with post-secondary credentials in Electoral Area G is architecture, engineering, or related technologies, with business, management, and finance credentials covering over 20% of the subject population as well.